awsdocs/aws-codepipeline-user-guide/doc_source/integrations-community-blogposts.md

   *Published March 2016*
 + [Create a Pipeline Using the AWS CodePipeline Console](http://www.stelligent.com/cloud/create-a-pipeline-using-the-aws-codepipeline-console/)

-  Learn how to use the AWS CodePipeline console to create a two\-stage pipeline in a walkthrough based on the AWS CodePipeline [Tutorial: Create a Four\-Stage Pipeline](tutorials-four-stage-pipeline.md)\.
+  Learn how to use the AWS CodePipeline console to create a two\-stage pipeline in a walkthrough based on the AWS CodePipeline [Tutorial: Create a four\-stage pipeline](tutorials-four-stage-pipeline.md)\.

   *Published March 2016*
 + [Mocking AWS CodePipeline Pipelines with AWS Lambda](http://www.stelligent.com/automation/mocking-aws-codepipeline-pipelines-with-lambda/)